yigui/git_intro/README.txt

 # possible course project topics
-1. Predictors for Freshman GPAs
+1. Predictors for Freshman GPAs try to find out a good predictor variable for Freshman GPA
-2. Correlation between TOEFL and ELL placement test
+2. Correlation between TOEFL and ELL placement test whether there is a strong correlation between TOEFL and ELL placement test

 # Github location